apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization_inc.md

 ### Quantizing ResNet50v2

 This example shows how to use INC to quantize ResNet50 v2.
-In this case, the native MXNet quantization introduce a huge accuracy drop (70% using `naive` calibration mode) and INC allows automatically find better solution.
+In this case, the native MXNet quantization introduce a huge accuracy drop (70% using `naive` calibration mode) and INC allows to automatically find better solution.

 This is the (TODO link to INC configuration file) for this example:
 ```yaml